by Josh MacPherson

 “There are ten different types of TOEFL Reading questions.
 Every question is multiple choice with four options (a, b, c, d).
 One type of reading question is a negative detail question.
+Are you looking for Ways to improve Toefl Reading Score.
 Here are the steps you need to take to answer negative detail questions.”

 Step 1: Make sure you correctly identify the question as a negative detail

 Step 2: Identify the key words in the question

 Step 3: Go back to the passage and find the sentence with the key word

 Step 4: Read before and after the sentence with the key word and check option A

 Step 5: Repeat key word identification and check options B, C and D